One-Time Release Toxic Chemicals

 The health and environmental ramifications from the TVA spill were enormous, and clean-up cost more than $1 billion and nearly a decade to complete.
 The TVA later agreed to pay $27.8 million to the victims of the massive coal ash spill.

 A community’s water supply can become contaminated by nearby industries and result in toxic exposure.
 As a result, state and municipal water systems are left struggling with costly upgrades to water filtration systems.
 At the same time, residents in their community are unable to drink their tap water for fear of water contamination.
 Beasley Allen works to hold the companies that pollute the water system responsible for paying for the cleanup.
 In 2003, our firm helped bring a $700 million verdict for PCB contamination for more than 20,000 current and former residents of Calhoun County, Alabama—the largest private environmental settlement in U.S. history at the time.
 In addition to filing claims for individuals, our firm also represents state and municipal governments in litigation of this type.

 Environmental Exposure Lawyer

 Environmental exposure can cause devastating health effects and leave victims with mounting medical bills, and Beasley Allen aims to hold those responsible for toxic exposure accountable.
 Beasley Allen lawyers in our Toxic Torts Section work to protect people and property from toxic chemicals and environmental pollution that result from negligence and wrongful conduct.
 Our lawyers are currently cases of injury or death either due to environmental exposure or occupational exposure.
-If you have any questions about a potential claim, please contact Rhon Jones, Rick Stratton, or Ryan Kral, who handles toxic exposure for our firm.
+If you have any questions about a potential claim, please contact Rhon Jones, Rick Stratton, or Ryan Kral, who handle toxic exposure cases for our firm.